 Visit Learning Tree for AI training opportunities:

-Introduction to Data Science, Machine Learning & AI using Python
+Introduction to AI, Data Science & Machine Learning with Python

 This piece was originally posted July 31, 2019 and has been reposted with refreshed information, styling, and headers.